 Heroin enters the brain quickly and binds to opioid receptors on cells that control a person’s pain and pleasure responses.
 It also affects the cells controlling a person’s heart rate, sleeping, and breathing.
-How long it takes to get addicted to heroin varies based on the amount used, the frequency of use and the individuals overall physiological make up (weight, metabolism. etc.).
-The release of dopamine that comes from using heroin and the euphoric feeling it gives the user– even the first time–can leave the brain wanting more.
-Everyone can possess differing potentials for establishing an addiction, anyone who uses heroin is at risk of developing a physical and psychological dependence on it following repeated use.
-One of BrightView’s Peer Recovery Support Specialist, Matt, who has been sober for six and a half years reflects on his experience with addiction; “I spent years doctor shopping to get pain pills.
-However, that day inevitably came where I was cut off.
-With no more prescriptions, and most of my friends moving on to heroin, I had no choice but to try it.
+How long it takes to get addicted to heroin varies based on the amount used, the frequency of use, and the individual’s overall physiological makeup, such as weight and metabolism.
+The release of dopamine that comes from using heroin and the euphoric feeling it gives the user can leave the brain wanting more.”

+Everyone can possess differing potentials for establishing an addiction.
+Anyone who uses heroin risks developing a physical and psychological dependence on it following repeated use.
+One of BrightView’s Peer Recovery Supporter Specialists, Matt, who has been sober for six and a half years, reflects on his experience with addiction; “I spent years doctor shopping to get pain pills.
+However, they inevitably ran out.
+With no more prescriptions and most of my friends moving on to heroin, I had no choice but to try it.
 I thought to myself, ‘I’ll just do it this once until I can get some more pills.’
-Since that day, I never did another pain pill.
+Since that day, I have never did another pain pill.
 Heroin was much more powerful and cheaper.
-I ended up using heroin ‘once’ for 4 straight years.”
+I ended up using heroin ‘once’ for four straight years.”

-Kelli continues, “One day I wasn’t feeling good and I was super emotional and really couldn’t figure out why.
-I called my friend and was telling her how I felt, and she said, ‘I bet it’s because you haven’t done any of that stuff’.
+Kelli continues, “One day I wasn’t feeling good and I was super emotional and really couldn’t figure out why.”
+Then, Kelli heard something that changed her life forever.
+“I called my friend and was telling her how I felt, and she said, ‘I bet it’s because you haven’t done any of that stuff’.
 I thought, ‘there’s no way that’s it.’
 I eventually tried it again and sure enough, I felt better instantly.
 I remember at that moment thinking ‘Oh no, this can’t be good.’
-But I continued to use it for at least another 10 years.
+But I continued to use it for at least another ten years.
 I wish I would have known what I was getting into.
 I had no idea how quickly it would take over my whole life.”

 - Continued use despite heroin-related problems with work, family, or other responsibilities